-Dozens killed in airstrikes after ceasefire plan in Syria
+90 killed, including 28 children, after ceasefire plan in Syria

 Story highlights

-- 13 children are among the dead
+- At least 28 children are among the dead

-- US and Russia agreed to ceasefire plan that starts Monday
+- The US and Russia agreed to a ceasefire plan that starts Monday

-(CNN)Airstrikes killed 58 people in northwestern Syria on Saturday, hours after the US and Russia announced a new ceasefire plan, a rights group said.
+(CNN)Airstrikes killed at least 90 people in northwestern Syria on Saturday and Sunday, hours after the US and Russia announced a new ceasefire plan, a rights group said.

-The attack targeted a market in the rebel-held city of Idlib, according to the monitoring group Syrian Observatory for Human Rights.
+The airstrikes landed in the rebel-held areas of Idlib and Aleppo, according to the monitoring group Syrian Observatory for Human Rights.

+One attack targeted a market in Idlib.
 Thirteen children and 13 women were among those killed as people shopped during the holiday Eid al-Adha.
 Tens of others were wounded.

-The death toll is expected to rise, according to the monitoring group.

 The ceasefire plan, announced Friday, calls for the Syrian government and the opposition to respect a nationwide ceasefire.
 It is scheduled to go into effect at sundown Monday.